Taiwan's President Lai in Hawaii after declaring Taiwan a force for global peace

 Asked about this, a spokesperson for the US State Department said: "The transit is private and unofficial and squarely within precedent."

-Laura Rosenberger, chair of the American Institute in Taiwan, posted on X that "Ingrid Larson and the great community of Hawaii are excited to greet you!"

-The Central News Agency said Lai later on Saturday would visit the USS Arizona Memorial at Pearl Harbor, which marks the resting place of some of those killed during the 1941 Japanese attack during World War II.
+Later on Saturday, Lai will visit the USS Arizona Memorial at Pearl Harbor, which marks the resting place of some of those killed during the 1941 Japanese attack that brought the US into World War II, the Central News Agency said.

 "BEGINNING OF NEW ERA"